hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/translation_prose/223_knowledge_its_source_and_acquirement.md

 ---
-title: 'KNOWLEDGE: ITS SOURCE AND ACQUIREMENT'
+title: '223 KNOWLEDGE: ITS SOURCE AND ACQUIREMENT'

 ---

 ## KNOWLEDGE: ITS SOURCE AND ACQUIREMENT